Bootstrapping Globally Optimal Variational Calculus Solutions: Introduction

 A metric tensor can arise in purely geometric contexts, e.g., for surfaces such as Minkowski sums of elliposoids \cite{shiffman}, or it can arise from the kinetic energy of a system of $P$ particles with positions ${\bf x}_i \in \IR^3$, masses $m_i$, and generalized coordinates $\qq \in \IR^N$ (with $N \leq 3P$) in which case it is well known from classical mechanics that the entries of the mass metric tensor become

 Hence the following well-known results from mechanics and a simple theorem will be helpful.

-In Mechanics, the Lagrangian is defined to be the difference of kinetic and potential energy\footnote{Explicit dependence of the functional on $t$ is relatively rare in mechanics and in geometry, and henceforth is dropped from the discussion.}
+In Mechanics, the Lagrangian is defined to be the difference of kinetic and potential energy\footnote{Explicit dependence of the functional on $t$ is relatively rare in the mechanics of particles and rigid bodies and in geometry, and henceforth is dropped from the discussion at this point.
+It will be reintroduced in the discussion of the Lavrentiev phenomenon that follows later.}

 and the total energy is

 The kinetic energy for a mechanical system always has the form

 The mass matrix of a mechanical system, $M(\qq)$, satisfies the required properties of a metric tensor.